 - Weed control - one of our larger challenges involves controlling excessive growth of both algae and rooted aquatic weeds to maintain healthy and balanced water quality conditions as well as for providing shoreline access in target areas.
 The problematic algae are mainly planktonic algae (causes poor water clarity), algae mats, and muskgrass.
 The problem rooted aquatic plants include water buttercup (small white flowers on the surface), water milfoil and occasionally curly leaf pondweed.
 Excessive vegetative growth can cause fluctuating oxygen levels and abnormally high pH levels which negatively affect the fishery.
 We use a combination of chemical and biological control.
 We outsource weed control to a licensed expert who comes throughout the summer to chemically treat the lakes.
 Additionally, we use grass carp for biological control.
 These are expensive fish, if you catch one - carefully return it to the water.

 - Water management - as our name suggests (Storage & Irrigation), we're all about running water!
 Not only is this key to the fisheries, it's also critical to the overall wellbeing of Red Feather Lakes.
-Water is diverted out of North Lone Pine Creek through a series of ditches and delivered to our lakes in the priority order of our decrees.
+Water is diverted out of North Lone Pine Creek through the Mitchell Ditch and sub-ditches and delivered to our lakes in the priority order of our decrees.
 There are considerable efforts taken to optimize our water storage, both during the water season and through our continuous maintenance and asset development initiatives.

 - Water quality - we annually monitor the chemistry of the lakes, looking at dissolved oxygen, pH, nitrogen, phosphates, and E.coli.
 If there's an unusual fishery event (summer kill, outside discharge into the lake, etc.), we'll spot check that lake's water chemistry.